 4. The final report must contain information on where the publication is being published and a link to the publication.
 The final financial report must contain a specification of costs claimed and also particulars for disbursement of the funds.

 Applications to the Foundation for publication grants undergo assessment by the Foundation’s research director and the chair of the research committee.
-Decisions are taken four times annually: in the first week of March, June, September and December.
+Decisions are taken four times annually: in March, June, September and December.
 Documentation for the assessment comprises the application and the written agreement with a publisher.
 Note that all research supported by the Foundation must be relevant to the Baltic Sea Region and Eastern Europe.

 The publication must be highly relevant to the Baltic Sea Region and Eastern Europe.
 The same description of this relevance as that relating to research projects is also applicable to publication grants.
 See below.